net-lisias-kspu/ContractConfigurator/Contract Type.md

         // Default = 1.0
         weight = 10.0

         // The PARAMETER node defines a contract parameter.
-The following parameter
+The following shows an
-        // displays all the fields that are supported for a parameter across all
-        // types.
-See the Parameters page for examples of all supported parameters.
+        // example parameter.
+See the Parameters page for examples of all supported
+        // parameters.
         PARAMETER
         {
-            // The parameter name is not used, but should be provided to allow for
-            // the possibility of other mods modifying contracts via ModuleManager. name = Param1
+            name = AltitudeRecord1

             // The type defines the type of Parameter.
-See below for all supported
+See the Parameters page for
-            // ContractConfigurator parameters
-            type = AltitudeRecord
+            // a list of all supported ContractConfigurator parameters type = AltitudeRecord

             // This is a parameter specific to the AltituteRecord parameter type.
             // Each parameter type can have include its own custom fields. altitude = 45000

-            // Target celestial body.
-Defaults to the targetBody of the contract.
-            // For most  parameters this only has an impacton the reward/failure
-            // amounts.
-            targetBody = Kerbin

-            // Parameter rewards
-            rewardScience = 100.0
-            rewardReputation = 20.0
-            rewardFunds = 100000.0
-            failureReputation = 10.0
-            failureFunds = 10000.0

-            // When the parameter's state changes to completed or failed, disable
-            // the parameter.
-Use a value of false if you are trying to make
-            // something behave like the Squad part test contract.
-Example, if the
-            // parameter says you need to be between 1000 and 2000 meters altitude
-            // then setting this to false will make the parameter go back to
-            // incomplete if you enter and leave the altitude window.
-            //
-            // Default = true
-            disableOnStateChange = true

-            // Optional parameters do not need to be completed (mainly for use with
-            // composite parameters)
-            optional = true
         }

         REQUIREMENT